Quinn2017/Skill-Bill-and-Teds/README.md

 # Skill-Bill-and-Teds
-A nostalgic return to the 80s classic 'Bill and Ted' for Mycroft.
+A nostalgic return to an 80s classic 'Bill and Ted'.
+(Mycroft Skill)

 ## Synopsis:
 The skill lets you invoke the  air guitar soundclip.

 ## CURRENT STATE:
-Works, but still in initial testing phase.
+Works, I think, but still in initial testing phase.

 ## REQUIREMENTS
 No requirements.